-Since 2010, Marselisborg wastewater treatment plant has transformed its focus beyond minimising energy consumed, to maximising net energy surplus.
+Since 2010, Marselisborg wastewater treatment plant has transformed its focus beyond minimizing energy consumed, to maximizing net energy surplus.
 Nowadays the facility has net production of both electricity and heat, supplying the district heating system in Denmark’s second-largest municipality, Aarhus.
 The carbon footprint has been reduced by 35 % accordingly.

 Water and wastewater treatment facilities are normally the single largest electricity consumer for a municipality.
 Typically water and wastewater treatment processes account for 25 – 40 % of the municipal electricity consumption.
 The high consumption is related to the energy intensive processes but also its continuous operation cycle, 24/7 and 365 days annually.